LuminiteTime/Open-Labs-Share-Docs/Project Description.md

 - Lab feedback (simple feedback with comment and scores)
 - Test questions with auto check after lab
 - Submit review with form (standardized feedback form)

+## Monetization
+---
+- **Courses**
+	Teachers can create paid courses.
+When students are enrolled, owner of the course get money from them, but part of this money goes to our service.
+- **Ads**
+	After reaching some threshold with reputation, partnership program is available.
+Labs' authors pay, our service promote these users and their courses via ads.
+- **AI**
+	Paid AI service.
+First tries are free, then pay.
+- **Paid access to labs**
+	Membership program.
+Paid subscription allows for publishing special labs which can be accessed only by another members of the paid subscription. (see Medium).
+-